You are here

 On the plaintiff’s claim for trademark infringement, the plaintiff has the burden of proving each of the following elements by a preponderance of the evidence:

-2. the plaintiff owns [describe the plaintiff’s symbol or term] as a trademark; and
+Second, the plaintiff owns [describe the plaintiff’s symbol or term] as a trademark;

 If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff.
 If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.